- Achieving Sustainable Site Design through Low Impact Development Practices

 - American Society for Healthcare Engineering (ASHE)—An advocate for continuous improvement in the health care engineering and facilities management professions.
 Contains a Therapeutic Environments Forum with excellent information and sponsors an annual conference on planning, design, and construction.

-- American Society of Interior Designers and the University of Minnesota—The first centralized clearinghouse for design and human behavior research on the Web.
+- American Society of Interior Designers—The first centralized clearinghouse for design and human behavior research on the Web.

 - Green Guide for Health Care™—A best practices guide for healthy and sustainable building design, construction, and operations for the healthcare industry.